jrandj/aws-solutions-architect-associate/README.md

 1. Amazon EKS Anywhere.

     * Amazon EKS Anywhere is a new deployment option for Amazon EKS that allows customers to create and operate Kubernetes clusters on customer-managed infrastructure, supported by AWS.
-Customers can now run Amazon EKS Anywhere on their own on-premises infrastructure on bare metal servers or using VMware vSphere, with support for more deployment targets coming in the near future.
+Customers can now run Amazon EKS Anywhere on their own on-premises infrastructure on bare metal servers or using VMware vSphere, with support for more deployment targets coming soon.

 1. Amazon EKS Distro.

-	* Amazon EKS Distro is a Kubernetes distribution built and maintained by AWS, and used by Amazon Elastic Kubernetes Service (EKS), that makes it easy to create reliable and secure clusters.
+    * Amazon EKS Distro is a Kubernetes distribution built and maintained by AWS and used by Amazon Elastic Kubernetes Service (EKS), that makes it easy to create reliable and secure clusters.

 #### Database